BryggansBryggeri/bryggio/README.md

   cargo install cargo-make
   ```

+  Note: cargo-make is not strictly necessary, just convenient.
+The underlying cargo commands can be inferred from the `Makefile.toml` file.

-- Build targets `bryggio-supervisor`, `bryggio-cli` and `nats-server` from source.
+- Build targets `bryggio-supervisor`, `bryggio-cli` from source.
-  The latest released version `nats-server` does not yet support web-sockets, so it needs to be built from the master branch.
-  This step obviously requires installation of [golang](https://golang.org/).
-  Hopefully this feature will [soon](https://nats.io/about/) be on the stable release and a simple download will suffice.
-  Until then, the NATS server [repo](https://github.com/nats-io/nats-server) is included as a submodule in the BryggIO repo.

   ```bash
   git clone git@github.com:BryggansBryggeri/bryggio.git bryggio